Class History: 1969

 As new firsties we set off for our summer cruises as junior officers in training, embarked in combatant ships operating around the world, including off the coast of Vietnam.
 Meanwhile, leadership changes were occurring from top to bottom back at the Academy.
 At the top, Rear Admiral Lawrence Heyworth, Jr. (Class of 1943) who had assumed commandant duties as a Captain in 1967, briefly became superintendent between Rear Admiral Kauffman’s June 1968 departure and the arrival in July of new superintendent Rear Admiral James F. Calvert (also Class of 1943).
 Rear Admiral Heyworth remained commandant through our graduation the next year.
 Near the bottom of the chain of command, Navy’s mascot Bill XVI died in July 1968 apparently from having eaten grass sprayed with weed killer too close to his pen.

-Returning as brigade leaders in September 1968, we “enjoyed” marching to fall P-rades and began putting the Class of 1972 through their paces as plebes, although we knew in our hearts that they couldn’t possibly have a plebe year like we did.
-One thing they did have was the requirement for all of them to complete a major to graduate—the first class to do so since the academic major program was introduced with the Class of 1965.
-Our class had to complete a minor in one of 26 academic fields by the time we graduated, and many completed a major by meeting extra academic requirements.
-It’s hard to recall how technologically primitive our information technology situation was back then, as we worked out logarithms on our slide rules.
-Computers as we were introduced to them in Ward Hall tended to be IBM giants that depended on our accurate production of stacks of punch cards from our programming efforts, which were then dropped off at the computer center to be run and picked up later when the computations were complete—or more likely incomplete requiring a rework of our programming effort and more cards!
-A new bit of freedom was the ability to cut a class if an “A” grade were maintained.
+Returning as brigade leaders in September 1968, we "enjoyed" marching to fall P-rades and began putting the Class of 1972 through their paces as plebes, although we knew in our hearts that they couldn’t possibly have a plebe year like we did.
+One thing they did have was the requirement for all of them to complete a major to graduate—the first class to do so since the academic major program was introduced.
+Our class had to complete a minor in one of 26 academic fields by the time we graduated, and many of us completed a major by meeting extra academic requirements.
+It’s hard to recall how primitive our information technology situation was back then, as we worked out logarithms on our slide rules.
+Computers, as we were introduced to them in Ward Hall, tended to be IBM giants that depended on our accurate production of stacks of punch cards from our programming efforts, which were then dropped off at the computer center to be run and picked up later when the computations were complete—or more likely incomplete requiring a rework of our programming effort and more cards!
+A new bit of freedom was the ability to cut a class if an "A" grade was maintained.
 We all enjoyed increased evening and weekend liberty as first classmen, and that leisure time encouraged some of the more enterprising of our classmates to go into business cutting hair or making food runs to Chris’ Submarine Base, Buzzy’s Pizza, or other local eateries.

 During our four years at USNA, starting with that maximum of 1,328 men, we lost 449 classmates from our ranks.
 Philip B. Schwab and Edward D. Sharp died in July and October 1967 respectively and they are remembered with other midshipmen who died during their Academy days on a plaque in Smoke Hall.
 163 of us were discharged for conduct, aptitude, academic deficiency or were physically disqualified; eight were turned back to the Class of 1970, and 276 resigned.
 That translates to a 33.8% attrition rate; slightly less than the Classes of 1966 and 1968, and slightly more than the average attrition rate of all the classes between 1960 and 1968.
 With a lifetime outlook embodied in our motto, "’69 is mighty fine!", we graduated 879 men during the summer of 1969, including 764 men who entered the Navy as ensigns and 105 new second lieutenants in the U.S. Marine Corps.
 Five foreign graduates returned to their countries for service and five men were not physically qualified for commissions.
 865 of us graduated in Navy-Marine Corps Memorial Stadium on 4 June 1969; one classmate graduated on 23 July, and 13 on 1 August.
 Of the new Navy ensigns, the surface Navy claimed 31%, while 18% went to nuclear power training (most to then serve in submarines) and naval aviators comprised about 49%.
 The remaining 2% were commissioned in the Supply Corps (8), Civil Engineer Corps (5), and the Restricted Line communities of Public Affairs Officer (4), Special Duty Officer (Cryptology) (2), and Engineering Duty Officer (1).
 None of us asked to be commissioned in the Army, and two classmates who submitted letters to transfer to the Air Force were shown the error of their ways by heavy-handed chain of command pressure, and withdrew their requests!
 106 of us were selected for various scholarship and fellowship programs, most leading to post-graduate degrees in the years following commissioning.